 When calculating the quality risk of your application modules, it's important to assign the correct business impact according to your business decisions.
-If you have an application module that is high risk due to many code changes and low coverage, but its impact on your business is low, then the quality risk score will decrease.
-Alternatively, if you have an application module with few code changes, but with a high business impact, then the quality risk score will increase.
+If you have an application module that is high risk due to many code changes and low coverage, but its impact on your business is low, then the quality risk score decreases.
+Alternatively, if you have an application module with few code changes, but with a high business impact, then the quality risk score increases.

 Your product’s business analyst, QA lead, or similar stakeholder should indicate the business priorities by assigning a value to the Business impact field for each application module.
 ALM Octane uses the business impact value in the calculation of the quality risk score and metrics.

 To set a Business impact value, open the Details tab and select a value from the drop down list.
 For new application modules, for newly created shared spaces, the Business impact field is mandatory.